Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 Over/Under Insights

-- The two teams combine to average 54 points per game, 1.5 more than the total in this contest.
+- The 46.6 combined points per game that these two squads have allowed this season are 5.9 fewer than the 52.5 total in this contest.

-- This contest's over/under is 5.9 points more than the 46.6 these two squads combine to allow per game this season.

-- The Bulldogs and their opponents have scored an average of 58.7 points per game in 2021, 6.2 more than Thursday's total.
+- The average total in Bulldogs games this season is 58.7, 6.2 points more than Thursday's total of 52.5.

 Fresno State Stats and Trends

-- Fresno State has seven wins against the spread in 11 games this year.

-- The Bulldogs have an against the spread record of 3-2 in their five games as a favorite of 7.5 points or more so far this season.
+- So far this season, the Bulldogs have been installed as favorites by a 7.5-point margin or more five times and are 3-2 ATS in those contests.

-- Fresno State's games this year have hit the over five times in 11 opportunities (45.5%).
+- Fresno State's games this year have gone over the total in five out of 11 opportunities (45.5%).

 - Fresno State is 5-2 against the spread and 7-0 overall in games when it records more than 25.3 points.

-- When Fresno State amasses over 360.8 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Fresno State picks up more than 360.8 yards, the team is 6-3 against the spread and 7-2 overall.

 - The Bulldogs have turned the ball over 21 times this season, 10 more turnovers than the Spartans have forced (11).